 Wolfe Londoner (1889–1891)

 In 1889, Wolfe Londoner was elected as Mayor to serve the Denver community.
 Under his direction, Denver’s population surged.
-The once fledgling settlement with only around 5,000 inhabitants, became the budding city of Denver was now well over 100,000 residents.
+The once fledgling settlement with only around 5,000 inhabitants, became the budding city of Denver which was now well over 100,000 residents.
 By 1890, Denver had become the second most populous city west of Omaha.

 William Scott Lee (1887–1889)